 When it comes to energy-efficient HVAC installation in Longmont, there’s good news for your family at tax time.

 The Residential Energy Efficient Property Credit has been extended through 2020.
 This might entitle you to reductions for energy-efficient home modifications, like updated heating and cooling units, water heaters and heat pumps.

 To qualify for the credit, the residence should be the taxpayer’s primary residence in the USA.
-The enhancement must have a life of five years or more, with the original use starting with the homeowner.
+The improvement must have a life of five years or more, with the original use starting with the homeowner.

 What Types of Changes are Considered High-Efficiency Updates?

 Usually, this tax credit corresponds with 10% of the price of the following energy-saving enhancements that match specified ENERGY STAR® guidelines:

 - Advanced main air-circulating fans